czfrance/308-portfolio/journals/week03_breakout_analysis.md

 ### Clean Code

-* Very Readable method
+* Very Readable method: moveBlocks()
     * Method's purpose
+      * To update the positions of all blocks in the game
     * What makes this method easy to read and understand
+      * This is the only thing that the function does.
+It's passed in a List of List of Blocks, loops through the blocks and calls block.move() on all of them (given the block isn't null)
     * Why do you feel this method does (or not) embody the Single Responsibility Principle
+      * It embodies the Single Responsibility Principle because its only job is to move the Blocks.
+        Other than that, it doesn't do anything else.
     * How much did this method benefit (or not) from refactoring and how many "drafts" did it go through?
+      * It benefitted a bit from refactoring.
+Since the function itself is pretty simple, the only real change I made was delegating the actual block moving to the Block class.
+When I first wrote the function, it was the function itself that called block.setX() and block.setY() instead of the block calling it on itself.

-* Not very Readable method
+* Not very Readable method: destroyBlock
     * Method's purpose
+      * The method's purpose is to remove the block that was destroyed from root and set its value to null.
     * What could make this method easier to read and understand
+      * The first thing I should've done (not just in this function) was to not make the ``blocks`` an List of List of Blocks.
+I've just now realized that this was unnecessary, as I initially drew the blocks from the file, and anything subsequent I would reloop through the list, thus removing the need for a rigid grid-like structure of blocks (especially since the blocks move around anyway, so even figuring out blocks that need to be effected for AOE power-ups don't rely on this structure).
+That way, I could just pass in the block itself instead of its location in the List.
+I also wouldn't have to set the Block to null, and could instead just remove it from the List.
+      * Another separate thing I would do is make an abstract method in the Block class that does whatever a block needs to do once it is destroyed (ie a special effect).
+That way, I can just call block.doEffect (or something along those lines) instead of first checking if the block is one of the blocks with special effects and then calling the specific block function it's supposed to do if it is that type of Block.
+This would avoid the potential for very long if statements that was mentioned in class.
     * Why do you feel this method does (or not) embody the Single Responsibility Principle
+      * It does not embody the Single Responsibility Principle.
+It does several things:
+        1. Set the block to null in the blocks List
+        2. Remove the block from root
+        3. Check if the block is of type A or B and if it is, then perform A's or B's special function
+           * even within this check, one type of block could return 2 different things, which also needs to be checked...
     * How much did this method benefit (or not) from refactoring and how many "drafts" did it go through?
+      * It benefitted a bit from refactoring.
+For instance, I delegated specific block tasks to that specific block, but now realize that there could've been more of that.

 ## Design

-* How to add a new level variation to the game
+### How to add a new level variation to the game
+Create ``.txt`` block map with the following format:
+* First line: 2 numbers, separated by space, of the size of the map: ``numCols`` ``numRows``
+* The next ``numRows`` rows: the actual block map, with the characters:
+  * ``0``: no block
+  * ``1``: snow block
+  * ``2``: wood block
+  * ``3``: brick block
+  * ``4``: concrete block
+  * ``5``: steel block
+  * ``A``: snow angel block
+  * ``B``: black ice block
+* blocks should be separated by a **space**
+* a newline character (just hit enter) should follow the last block in a row
+  * NO SPACES AFTER THE LAST BLOCK
+* Place file in the ``resources`` folder (``src/main/resources``)
+* Create a new constant with its file path (``src/main/resources/lvlName.txt``)
+* Update ``Main``'s ``NUM_LVLS`` CONSTANT
+* Add the new level to the ``getMap()`` function in ``Breakout.java``
+* Document this feature in the ``README`` markdown file

-* Where is your code not SHY (i.e., what dependencies exist between classes or methods)?
+### Where is your code not SHY (i.e., what dependencies exist between classes or methods)?
+* I'm not sure if this is an example, but in my SnowAngelBlock class, one of the functions is an effect that the block can have on other blocks.
+However instead of just figuring out which blocks to effect, this block goes ahead and performs the effect as well, even though the list of block was passed into it.

 ### Trade-offs

 * Design issue that worked out
     * Describe the issue and the trade-offs you considered
+      * Issue: too many types of blocks and powers, my Block class was getting very messy
+      * I could either have very long methods that took care of every possibility, or many many short methods.
     * What alternatives did you consider?
+      * Create a new class for each subtype of Block (with a power)
     * How did you eventually handle it?
+      * I created the sub classes
     * Are you satisfied with the final solution?
 Why or why not?
+      * Mostly!
+I think the subclasses were great, but I could've definitely made some Block methods abstract and thus streamline my main Breakout code.

 * Design issue that could still be improved on
     * Describe the issue and the trade-offs you considered
+      * Issue: wayyy too many images needed to be loaded in
+      * This involved many lines of setting image file paths, and then an equal obscene number of creating the Image objects.
+However, I needed these, otherwise I wouldn't be able to have all the necessary images
     * What alternatives did you consider?
+      1. Create a class that takes care of all the images, loads, them, stores them, organizes them
+      2. dictate the file path and load the image/create the Image all in one go
     * How did you eventually handle it?
+      * I chose to create a new class.
     * Are you satisfied with the final solution?
 Why or why not?
+      * I'm not completely satisfied.
+Although now my code is organized better, I still think that new class is slightly dumb and should do more than just create images and return them on request.

 ### Features

-* Feature that is well designed
+* Feature that is well-designed:
-    * Classes, methods, or variables are required in the implementation this feature
+    * Classes, methods, or variables that are required in the implementation this feature

     * Did the design of this feature change at all during its own implementation or with the implementation of a latter feature?
 Did its implementation change any earlier features?

     * Why are you satisfied with your design?

     * Design details
         * What were your goals did you have (beyond simply making it work)?

         * What assumptions did you make (to make it easier, etc.) and did they affect any other parts of the program?

         * Did it make implementing any future features easier (or was it made easier by an earlier feature)?

 * Feature that could be improved
-    * Classes, methods, or variables are required in the implementation this feature
+    * Classes, methods, or variables that are required in the implementation this feature

     * Did the design of this feature change at all during its own implementation or with the implementation of a latter feature?
 Did its implementation change any earlier features?

     * Why are you unsatisfied with your design?

     * Design details
         * What were your goals did you have (beyond simply making it work)?

         * What assumptions did you make (to make it easier, etc.) and did they affect any other parts of the program?

         * Did it make implementing any future features easier (or was it made easier by an earlier feature)?

 ## Conclusion

 * What kind of coding did you spend the most time on (e.g., debugging, writing features, refactoring, learning new tools/frameworks, or even just thinking)?
+  * I spent the most time on writing new features and refactoring the code.
+  * An Honorable Mention: figuring out how to switch between different screens

 * What coding habits did this project make you want to change and/or convince you to keep?
+  * I need to learn how to work in shorter periods of time and not be too picky on whether I would be interrupted.
+I only wanted to work on the project when I had many hours consecutively, so I would not start working until ~midnight and then stop at like 6am... oops...
+  * I also discovered that making a plan/brainstorming (aka part 1 of the project) is very helpful and curbed some of my spontaneous tendencies
+  * I also need to commit more often when I finish smaller tasks/chunks of code

 * How could you improve your overall coding process to make it more reliable, efficient, enjoyable, etc. in the future?
+  * I basically need to do everything that I highlighted above.
+That would greatly reduce the stress placed upon me.